markusj1201/csvtoxlsx.py/README.md

 Select whether or not the first line of the CSV is a header.

 Note:
 Press convert and wait.
-The script may take some time depending on how much files are being converted.
+The script may take some time depending on how many files are being converted.
 Logs are stored inside the logs/ directory, and the output is stored inside the output/ directory.